mk-sabira/philosophers/README.md

 Clone the Repository:
 git clone https://github.com/mk-sabira/philosophers.git

-Navigate to the Project Directory:
+-> Navigate to the Project Directory:

 cd philo

-Build the Project:

-make

-Usage
+To build the project, use the `make` command.

+🧩 Usage:

 Run the Simulation: